jvanasco/imagehelper/README.md

 ## FAQ - deleting existing files ?

-if you don't have a current mapping of the files to delete in s3 but you do have the archive filename and a guid, you can easily generate what they would be based off a resizerConfig/schema and the archived filename.
+If you don't have a current mapping of the files to delete in s3 but you do have the archive filename and a guid, you can easily generate what they would be based off a resizerConfig/schema and the archived filename.

     ## fake the sizes that would be generated off a resize
     resizer = imagehelper.resizer.Resizer(